Mark Clark Extension

 Cost to taxpayers, environment too high

 South Carolina’s State Infrastructure Bank (SIB) had set aside $420 million for the project, but left it to Charleston County to cover a shortfall $300 million.
-After the county missed deadlines to develop a concrete a plan to raise the cash, the SIB withdrew its portion.

 Other alternatives urged

 SELC and its partners have repeatedly urged the SIB to shift the Mark Clark money to other more urgent transportation needs.
-SELC is pushing for less expensive fixes and improvements of statewide significance, including a West Ashley flyover, that would do more to relieve congestion at a fraction of the cost.
+SELC is pushing for less expensive fixes and improvements of statewide significance, including a West Ashley flyover, which would do more to relieve congestion at a fraction of the cost.